 "Leveling up" is a great way to approach changes.
-But doing it slowly and letting changes become part of your life is the key to zero waste success.
-Read all about my successes and failures on my "leveling up" journey.
+But doing it slowly and letting changes become part of your life is the key to zero-waste success.
+Read all about my successes and failures on my "levelling up" journey.

-I lost weight when I found my restricted diet meant that I couldn't eat anything, I became a bit malnourished, sick and I had an IBS flare up that lasted for over a month.
+I lost weight when I found my restricted diet meant that I couldn't eat anything, I became a bit malnourished and I had an IBS flare-up that lasted for over a month.

 I managed to burn the skin off my head after trying a "shampoo" suggestion.
 My scalp then became so sensitive, I had two weeks of hives and had to use 4 different types of medicated creams, lotions and pills for months.

 I became sick and I didn't want to go to the doctor for fear of being prescribed a bunch of stuff in single-use packs like I did the previous year after getting the Flu.
 I ended up getting so sick I was bedridden with a nasal infection, chest infection, asthma and an ear infection.

 My breaking point was when it was suggested to me on a Zero Waste Facebook group that I needed to become vegan to be truly Zero Waste.